 Rust is simply “iron oxide” which basically means iron that has gotten too much oxygen in it.
-When water is left on a stainless steel surface for too long, they react and the oxygen leaves the water molecules (H2O) and changes the surface of the stainless steel to become rust.
+When water is left on a stainless steel flat top for too long, they react and the oxygen leaves the water molecules (H2O) and changes the surface of the stainless steel to become rust.

 But enough chemistry, can we fix it?!

 1. Heat Up The Flat Top Grill

 Make sure to wear gloves that will protect your hands from heat, because things are gonna get hot around here.

 Turn on the high heat and keep it there.
 This helps loosen the iron “flakes” on the griddle surface.

 2. Scrape Your Heart Out